-Raised in socially progressive Los Angeles, Drew Gowing rebelled, as was the form, by dropping out of the prestigious University of Southern California after a semester to join The Church of Jesus Christ of Latter-day Saints (the Mormons) on a full-time, two-year missionary assignment in Canada.
-Upon his return to the U.S., he transferred to Brigham Young University to read philosophy and in 1989 earned the distinction, Bachelor of Arts.
+Reared in socially progressive Los Angeles, Drew Gowing rebelled, as was the form, by dropping out of the prestigious University of Southern California after a semester to join The Church of Jesus Christ of Latter-day Saints (the Mormons) on a full-time two-year missionary assignment in Canada.
+Upon his return he transferred to Brigham Young University to read philosophy, and summarily earn the distinction Bachelor of Arts.

-During the 2008 Election Year, three important pieces to his past coincided when the LDS Church collected over $20M to promulgate the State of California’s Proposition 8.
+During the 2008 election year, three components to his past coincided when the LDS Church collected over $20M to promulgate the State of California’s Proposition 8.
 Herein Church, State, and Law collided in what is described as the only instance in U.S. history where civil and pre-existing rights were taken away from a specific and targeted minority.
-And when the invitation came to preside over a political expose the following month, he effectively re-entered the public sector to devote what he calls his ‘second act’ to its service.
+And when the invitation came to publish a political exposé the following month, he effectively re-entered the public sector to devote what he calls his ‘second act’ to its service.

-Mr. Gowing resides in Charlotte North Carolina with his partner of 21 years, David Edward Record.
-Under the shadow of the Hearst empire, he manages the reporting of the first Political Exposé in the Digital Age, and its subsequent reach to a readership of 30+ countries throughout the world.
+Mr. Gowing resides in Charlotte North Carolina with his partner, David Edward Record.
+Under the shadow of the Hearst empire, he presides over the approach and reporting of politics and style.